Skip to main content

 Institute for Studies in Transdisciplinary Engineering Education & Practice (ISTEP)

-Alison Olechowski is an Assistant Professor in the Department of Mechanical & Industrial Engineering and the Troost Institute for Leadership Education in Engineering (ILead) at the University of Toronto.
+Alison Olechowski is an Associate Professor in the Department of Mechanical & Industrial Engineering and the Institute for Studies in Transdisciplinary Engineering Education & Practice (ISTEP) at the University of Toronto.
 Dr. Olechowski and her team study the processes and tools that teams of engineers use in industry as they design innovative new products.
 She has studied engineering products and projects in the automotive, electronics, aerospace, medical device and oil & gas industries.

 Dr. Olechowski completed her PhD in Mechanical Engineering at the Massachusetts Institute of Technology.
 Her doctoral research involved the study of technology development in complex product and systems engineering with her advisor Prof. Steven Eppinger (MIT Sloan School of Management) and collaborator Prof. Nitin Joglekar (BU School of Management).